tstarti2/cit281-lab1/README.md

 # Lab 1

 ## Overview
-This lab focuses on enhancing productivity and technical skills through keyboard shortcuts, Node.js, and Command Line Interface (CLI) commands.
-Participants will gain hands-on experience to work more efficiently in a development environment.
+For this lab, the primary focus was on enhancing productivity and technical skills through the utilization of keyboard shortcuts, Node.js, and Command Line Interface (CLI) commands.
+Participants were provided with hands-on experience to work more efficiently within a development environment.

 ## Objectives

 ### Keyboard Shortcuts:
-Learn essential shortcuts for Windows, macOS, and Linux.
-Practice text editing and application-specific shortcuts.
+Participants learned essential shortcuts tailored for Windows, macOS, and Linux operating systems.
+They practiced text editing and application-specific shortcuts to streamline their workflow.

 ### Node.js:
-Install Node.js and manage packages with npm.
-Develop and run basic Node.js applications.
+The lab involved installing Node.js and familiarizing participants with package management using npm.
+Additionally, participants developed and executed basic Node.js applications to reinforce their understanding of the platform.

 ### CLI Commands:
-Master fundamental and advanced CLI commands.
+Participants mastered both fundamental and advanced CLI commands, gaining proficiency in navigating and utilizing the command line interface.
+This included tasks such as file management and system diagnostics, empowering them to work more effectively within a terminal environment.